-A home repair business is a great way to work with your hands, help people in your community and make some extra cash.
-A new handyman can put up fliers, advertise in local publications, and recruit friends and family for an online social media blitz.
+A home repair business is a great way to work with your hands, help people in your community, and make some extra cash.
+Put up flyers, advertise in local publications, and recruit friends and family for an online social media blitz.

 While the term “disc jockey” might be a little outdated in the age of streaming music, there’s no question that event entertainment is still in high demand.
-With your music collection, mixing software and your laptop, you can get people out on the dance floor at weddings and birthday parties, or simply provide background music at more casual events.
+With your music collection, some mixing software and your laptop, you can get people out on the dance floor at weddings and birthday parties, or simply provide background music at more casual events.

 DJ equipment is a big investment, but plenty of companies offer daily rentals of speakers and other accessories that you can use until you can save up enough to buy your own.
 The best part?
 DJ gigs are often during the weekend and can earn you high payouts.